Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Method

 \subsubsection{GMF Generator}

-A feature generator $\boldsymbol{G}$ is used to generate the GMF.
+A feature generator $G$ is used to generate the GMF.
 More specifically, this generator utilizes a neural network to combine the joint moment of subjects with their body parameters and finally generates the desired GMF.

-The main objective of GMF generation is to discover a better prediction target to achieve a more accurate estimation by the estimator $\boldsymbol{E}$ as described by (2).
+The main objective of GMF generation is to discover a better estimation target to achieve a more accurate estimation by the estimator $E$ as described by \eqref{eq_gmf_e}.
 Therefore, unlike typical deep learning tasks, in this method, the labels learned by the estimator and the GMF generator are mutually the output values of each other during the training process.
 This structure guides the GMF generator to generate training labels, namely the proposed GMF, from the joint moment and body parameters of subjects, which can enhance the accuracy of the estimator.

-At the same time, it is notable that the GMF generated by the generator should have the capability to be decoded into joint moment.
-Using $\boldsymbol{\theta}_{\boldsymbol{G}}$ to represent the network parameters of the feature generator $\boldsymbol{G}$, $\boldsymbol{Q}$ and $M$ to represent the values of the subject's body parameters and joint moment, respectively ($\boldsymbol{Q} = [m,h]$), the process of generating GMF can be expressed as follows:
+Meanwhile, it is essential that the GMF generated by the generator should be able to be decoded into the joint moment.
+Using $\boldsymbol{\theta}_{G}$ to represent the network parameters of the feature generator $G$, the optimal generator parameters $\boldsymbol{\theta}_{G}^*$ in the above process can be mathematically represented as: